Please go to our coronavirus pages for the latest guidance, how services are affected, and what help is available.

 The Compulsory Beef Labelling Scheme is a European Union (EU) system requiring specific information to be provided to consumers.
 This traceability information gives the origin of the beef or veal.

 Certain prescribed information is compulsory for beef and veal at all stages in the supply chain, from slaughter to final retail.
 Additional voluntary information may be applied to these products as long as it complies with food labelling legislation.

 These provisions do not apply to cooked beef or cooked veal products.

 This information must be provided in writing.
 For prepacked meat it must be either affixed to the meat or the packaging; for non-prepacked meat, it must be in writing visible to the ultimate consumer at the point of sale.

-'Prepacked' means food that is completely or partially enclosed in packaging, cannot be removed without changing the packaging in some way, and was packed on a premises other than the one it is being sold from.
+'Prepacked' means food that is completely or partially enclosed in packaging and cannot be removed without changing the packaging in some way.

 Information that must be provided on all beef and veal products, whether fresh, chilled or frozen.
 Please note that 'Member State' means Member State of the EU:

 Those points marked with * above are not required for retail sale to the public of loose (non-prepacked) beef or veal products.

 Where animals have been born, raised and slaughtered in the same Member State or non-EU country then those points marked with ** above can be replaced by 'Origin: [name of Member State]' or 'Origin: [name of non-EU country]'.

 Where compulsory information is not available for meat imported from a non-EU country, the labelling must show at least the words 'Origin: non-EU and slaughtered in [name of non-EU country]'.
 You should also show a traceable reference number or code if the meat is cut or repackaged after import.